 Revelation had an original audience: the people of God in Asia Minor (the western part of present-day Turkey) whose faith in Christ put them in an extremely precarious, life-threatening position in the Roman Empire.
 But beyond that historical situation, the book of Revelation has an enduring message for all God’s people who suffer for the faith — as many do today.

 Its main message is this: be radically faithful to Jesus Christ in the face of present-day persecution and injustice, because the end belongs to him.
 Our struggles with evil reflect a heavenly struggle; and in the future when God conquers all, the faithful will be vindicated, and God’s reign of peace and justice will be established.
 God’s people can depend on this truth with their lives, for “these words are trustworthy and true” (Revelation 21:5).

 Beyond providing comfort and hope to the persecuted, Revelation also speaks to all believers who are confronted daily by rival gods that vie for their allegiance.
 Whether it is the emperors of yesterday or the gods of “money, sex and power” of today, the message of Revelation is the same: Do not bow down.
 Remain radically faithful until God’s justice prevails.
 For God in Christ will overcome all gods, and to the extent that the church is faithful, she will overcome with him.
 God’s justice wins!

 By Al Tizon (USA), Executive Minister of Serve Globally of the Evangelical Covenant Church and Associate Professor of Missional and Global Leadership at North Park Theological Seminary.
-Article drawn from the introduction to Revelation in the NIV God’s Justice Bible.
+Article drawn from the introduction to Revelation in the The Holy Bible God’s Justice ebook.